-The Lesley University Libraries are guided by mission and vision statements that express the values and intentions of the library as it serves the mission of the university.
+The Lesley University Library is guided by mission and vision statements that express the values and intentions of the library as it serves the mission of the university.

 The Lesley University Library provides high quality collections and information services in support of the University's research mission as well as the integration of academic and field-based learning.
 To fulfill its mission, the Library will develop collections of sufficient quality, size, and diversity to support the teaching and research requirements of the academic community.
 This requires materials that embrace the full spectrum of information media.
 The library will anticipate collection needs and establish collection strength to support graduate and undergraduate programs in education, expressive therapies, human services, psychology, the visual arts, as well as the liberal arts and sciences, in a broad range of formats.
 It will facilitate access to collections owned by other institutions and serve as a gateway to global networked information resources.

 The library will collaborate with faculty to teach the research skills necessary for students to utilize information resources independently, critically, and efficiently using both traditional and new information technologies.
 Through information literacy programs and informal assistance, the Library provides an avenue to professional achievement and lifelong learning for individuals in the university community.
 The library will provide a staff that possesses and continually reinforces the specialized skills and knowledge necessary for the Library to function in a diverse, global, and increasingly complex information environment.